Common Vulnerabilities and Exposures: CVE assignment issues

 Per section 7 of the CNA Rules, a vendor which received a report about a security vulnerability has full discretion in regards to it.
 This can lead to a conflict of interest as a vendor may attempt to leave flaws unpatched by denying a CVE assignment at first place – a decision which Mitre can't reverse.
 The "!CVE" (not CVE) project, announced in 2023, aims to collect vulnerabilities that are denied by vendors, so long as they are considered valid by a panel of experts from the project.

 CVE identifiers have been awarded for bogus issues and issues without security consequences.
 In response, a number of open-source projects have themselves applied to become the CVE Numbering Authority (CNA) of their own project.

 2025 funding issues

 On 15 April 2025, it was reported that the contract between MITRE and the US government, set to expire the day after, would be allowed to expire.
 Reports stated that the expiration of the contract would bring an end to the operational arm of the CVE program, including assigning new CVEs, while the database would remain accessible via GitHub.

 Just prior to its expiration, the contract was extended for 11 months, averting the shutdown of the program.

-The contract is now set to expire on 16 March 2026.
+Following the risk of funding expiration on March 16, 2026, the acting director of CISA Nick Andersen stated that the program is now being fully funded.
+Pete Allor, the co-founder of CVE Foundation, reported that the CVE programs funding had been restructured from a discretionary item to being one of the core programs to be funded.